ryanyuyu/SOCVR-RoomInformation/README.md

 # Common questions

 ## What is the SO Close Vote Reviewers Chat Room?
 The moderation efforts of the room has broadened, but we still aim to reduce the close vote queue length.
-However, the room now acts pro-actively by issuing “`[cv-pls]`” (type: [tag:cv-pls]) requests, reopen voting, tag cleanup, burnination efforts, editing, coaching/commenting, delete voting, and feeding the [roomba][1].
+However, the room now acts pro-actively by issuing “`[cv-pls]`” (type: [tag:cv-pls]) requests, reopen voting, tag cleanup, burnination efforts, editing, coaching/commenting, delete voting, undelete voting, and feeding the [roomba][1].

 ## What sort of behavior is expected?